T.F Šimon

 T.F. Šimon: "Portrait of my Father", 1910.

-Pencil and white crayon on brown paper.
+Pencil and white paint on paper.

 Monogram TFS and dated 1910.
 "Podobizna meho Otce."